abhi1995coder/hello-world/README.md

-this is a learning git repository and i have made some changes
+this is a learning git repository and i have made some changes and some more